Kavanaugh Protege Moves Closer to Taking DC Circuit Bench

 But asked by Senator Dick Durbin, D-Ill., to commit to recusing himself from all D.C.
 Circuit cases involving the Affordable Care Act, Walker declined, telling the panel that judges must “take every case case-by-case with an open mind.”

-Facing harsh questions over his investiture speech in March, Walker defended his comment that “the worst words are: ‘The chief justice thinks this might be a tax,'” as a “a bit of a tongue and cheek” alluding to his former boss, Justice Anthony Kennedy.
+Facing harsh questions over his investiture speech in March as a district judge, Walker defended his comment that “the worst words are: ‘The chief justice thinks this might be a tax,'” as “a bit of a tongue and cheek” alluding to his former boss, Justice Anthony Kennedy.

 Before working for Kennedy, Walker clerked for Kavanaugh on the D.C.
 Circuit prior to the newest member of the high court filling Kennedy’s vacated seat.
 A former assistant law professor, Walker graduated from Harvard Law School a little more than a decade ago, and attended Duke University as an undergraduate.